 Death certificates are among the most dismal of reading materials.
 But they are essential for the “business” after a loved one’s death.
 Since it takes time to order and acquire certificates, it’s better to purchase multiple copies.
 Tucking several extras into a file is likely better than scrambling to request more in the future.

-On a practical note, the mortuary handling the death will most likely create and complete the death certificate.
-Official copies can be obtained from a county clerk’s office*.
+On a practical note, the mortuary will probably handle the death certificate.
+Depending on the county, prices for certificates run the gamut from cheap to are-you-kidding! expensive.
+In the United States, official copies are obtained from a county clerk’s office*.

-Insurance companies, banks, and similar institutions requiring proof of death will often want the legal certificate issued with the county’s seal.
-However, when handling my parents’ estate, the companies that requested an official certificate versus those that didn’t even want a copy of a copy were never predictable.
+Insurance companies, banks, and similar institutions requiring proof of death frequently want the legal certificate issued with the county’s seal.
+However, with my parents’ estate, the companies that requested an official certificate versus those only needing a copy were never predictable.
+Read More →by